Steward and the King, The

 But it was no true council, Denethor saw, and Mithrandir kept his secrets.
 Eomer must have already known, and Imrahil must have been recently told -- both had been taken in, it seemed.
 The pretender was joined by a gang of fellow Northmen at his back, all acting as lords in worn, dark clothing.
 The wizard spoke vaguely about "powers, more than you know," and let the captains think they had the veiled powers in hand, rather than sending their weapon away in the hands of a child.

 Then Aragorn stressed the danger, and the need to keep secret that there were unspoken secrets and asked who would join him, though their hope was slim.
 "For to make no attempt is to give in to the Darkness which will have no end.
 Though we may die to do this, those we protect will have a chance to live."

-Standing next to Denethor, wounded by his accusations, Boromir longed for his brother’s love.
-His heart grieved, believing there was no hope, yet if there was even the smallest chance of sight or news of him he could not bear to let it slip by.
+Standing next to Denethor, wounded by his accusations, Boromir longed for his brother's love.
+His heart ached, believing there was no hope, yet if there was even the smallest chance of sight or news of him he could not bear to let it slip by.
 He stepped forward.

 "No," Denethor said forcefully but low, and clamped one hand on Boromir's arm; he shook it off.